 • Activities designed to enhance functioning of the

 individual in the moderate stages of dementia

 Caring for a loved one or family member with Alzheimer's or another form of Dementia can take its toll on family members, caregivers and friends.
 It is often difficult to know when to consider placement in a long term care facility.
 Valley View Haven provides a secure neighborhood for your loved one, and can assist with decision making regarding long term care when a decision is difficult.
-Please contact our Admissions Coordinator who can provide assistance with decision making in this area.
+Please contact our Memory Care Coordinator who can provide assistance with decision making in this area.